tshi04/NATS/README.md

 This meta-algorithm can be used along with any attention based seq2seq model.
 The OOV words <unk> in summaries are manually replaced with words in source articles using attention weights.

+Experimental results can be found in our survey paper.

 ## Problems and Todos